A Picturesque Village and a Doorway to the High-Altitude Meadows

 Rich in History: Traces of Former Inhabitants

-Excavations carried out right in the center of the village have uncovered evidence of a human presence dating back to the Stone Age, the Bronze Age, the Iron Age, Roman Times, the Middle Ages, the late-Middle Age Pfunderer Mines, and the old country manors and castles.
+Excavations carried out right in the center of the village have uncovered evidence of a human presence dating back to the Stone Age, the Bronze Age, the Iron Age, Roman Times, the Middle Ages, the late-Middle Age Mountain Mines Villanders, and the old country manors and castles.
 They all provide eloquent testimony of the fascinating past of this region, and give evidence of the attraction which sunny Villanders has always held.
 With the wide range of vacation activities available here, it's the perfect gateway for a multi-facetted Alpine holiday.